-This is an elective course in the Advanced Competency in Home Health program.
+This is an elective course in the Advanced Competency in Home Health program for both Physical Therapists and Physical Therapist Assistants.

-However,it is also a stand-alone course and you are not required to participate in the Advanced Competency program in order to complete this course.
+However, any registrant may participate in this course for credit and you are not required to participate in the Advanced Competency program in order to complete this course.

 Learn more about the Advanced Competency.